kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 String[] strings = { "abc" };
 Object[] objects = strings;
 // OOPS!
 Line below throws the runtime exception: ArrayStoreException.
-// Reason is, that objects is actually an instance of Array of Strings, and
+// Reason is, that objects is actually an instance of
-// we try to update it with an Integer object. objects[0] = 1;
+// Array of Strings and we try to update it with an Integer object. objects[0] = 1;
 {% endhighlight %}